Mexican jumping bean

-Physicists at Seattle University theorize, using Brownian motion as a model, that the larvae's random walk helps to find shade to survive on hot days.
+Physicists at Seattle University theorize, using Brownian motion as a model, that the larva's random walk helps to find shade to survive on hot days.
 Although it does not optimize for finding shade quickly, the strategy minimizes the chances of never finding shade when shade is sparse.

 The larva may live for months inside the bean with varying periods of dormancy.
 If the larva has adequate conditions of moisture and temperature, it will live long enough to go into a pupal stage.
-In the spring, the moth forces itself out of the bean through a round "trap door", leaving behind the pupal casing.
+In the spring, the moth forces itself out of the bean through a round "trap door," leaving behind the pupal casing.
 After its metamorphosis, the small, silver and gray-colored moth lives for no more than a few days.